Others

 To effectively launch momentum towards achieving food sovereignty, citizens and local authorities are mobilised within a multi-actor consultation process.

-- Training in new cultivation and storage techniques for farmers in the 10 intervention villages
+• Training in new cultivation and storage techniques for 21 groups of farmers from the 10 intervention villages

 Key figures